 Who needs groundwater?
-Approximately one in four Canadians (eight million people) rely exclusively on groundwater for their water needs in addition to providing us with drinking water, groundwater is also used for livestock and irrigation.
+Approximately one in four Canadians (eight million people) rely exclusively on groundwater for their water needs In addition to providing us with drinking water, groundwater is also used for livestock and irrigation.
 Groundwater is readily contaminated and extremely difficult - and, in some cases, impossible - to clean up.
-It's important to protect groundwater everywhere, because groundwater can travel hundreds of kilometres underneath the Earth's surface and eventually empty into lakes and rivers.
+It's important to protect groundwater everywhere, because groundwater can travel hundreds of kilometres underneath the Earth's surface and eventually empty into lakes and rivers. • Water in my community is supplied by Norrish Creek (85%), Cannell Lake (10%) and 19 Ground water wells (5%).